Nation’s best to compete in sheep and yard dog trials

 Dogs will be fresh from the Forbes, Quirindi and Eugowra yard dog trials.

 Bill Luff, of Gundagai, along with Geoff McDougall, Hay, fresh from winning the Bendigo Victoria Championship, Kevin Howell, of Eugowra, and many others are expected to be among the top line competitors.

 The event is designed to demonstrate everyday skills a working dog would use on a farm.

 Each entrant has 12 minutes to gather a mob of about 18 sheep, herd them through a draft, and then on and off a truck.

 Starting on a score of 100, points are deducted for livestock and mishandling breakaway sheep and ineffective work.

-Up to 450 sheep will be needed for the sheep dog field trial heats and finals alone over the three days.
+Up to 450 sheep will be needed for the Three Sheep Dog field trial heats and finals alone over the three days.

-Co-ordinator Paul Darmody said the event would draw both top-line competitors and younger handlers competing for prize money in excess of $3000.
+Three Sheep Dog Field Trial co-ordinator Paul Darmody said the event would draw both top-line competitors and younger handlers competing for prize money of $4000.

 The event is a three-sheep field trial, requiring the dog to move the sheep around a designed course.

 The dog begins by casting around the sheep, bringing them back to the worker.